Nonparametric Statistical Inference via Metric Distribution Function in Metric Spaces

 \subsection{Homogeneity test}

-A common and basic hypothesis testing problem in statistical inference is whether two samples are generated from the same distribution.
-Suppose we have data objects from two unknown Borel probability measures $\mu_1$ and $\mu_2$ on a metric space $(\mathcal{M},d)$ and need to check whether they are homogeneous, i.e., testing $H_{0}: \mu_1 = \mu_2$.
+A common and basic hypothesis testing problem in statistical inference is whether samples are generated from the same distribution.
+Suppose we have data objects from unknown Borel probability measures, $\mu_1, \mu_2, \ldots, \mu_K,$ on a metric space $(\mathcal{M},d)$ and need to check whether they are homogeneous, i.e., testing $H_{0}: \mu_1 = \mu_2 = \cdots = \mu_K$.